Vyral/willie-miranda-recruiting/_posts/2022-01-28-the-types-of-videos-that-will-attract-more-clients.md

   - Lead Generation
 excerpt: Here are the six types of videos that will engage prospects in your market.
 enclosure:
+pullquote: >-
-pullquote: We’ve done community spotlight videos with floral shops and barbershops.
+  We’ve done community spotlight videos with floral shops, barbershops, and more.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false